This year's Semantics and Philosophy in Europe colloquium focuses on ontology.

 Differently from pure metaphysics, applied ontology, as conceived today, can't ignore the role of language and cognition.
 Indeed, as long as its goal is to make explicit (by means of computer-readable conceptual models) people's assumptions about reality, applied ontology is an intrisically interdisciplinary area of research, which involves philosophy, linguistics and cognitive science, as well as computer science.

 We welcome therefore talks concerning the ontological grounds of cognition and natural language semantics; the impact of linguistic analysis on conceptual modeling; the role of lexical resources and NLP for ontology engineering; and the role of formal ontology for natural language understanding, image understanding, and the development of

 Session 2: Ontology and Generative Syntax

 Not only semantics bears on the ontology of natural language.
 There also more direct connections to syntax (within the generative tradition).
 Various categories and elements that syntacticians have posited appear to reflect ontological notions, such as existence, ontological dependence, parthood, causation (or more generally grounding), plurality and unity, as well as ontological categories (events, facts, tropes, qualities etc).
 Moreover, within generative linguistics the question arises whether and in what way language bears a relation to objects.
 As has often been pointed out, a great range of objects can be the semantic values of 'referential' NPs in natural language that most philosophers and even nonphilosophers, upon reflection, may be unwilling to accept.
-But does this mean referential NPs in natural language could only be viewed as standing for entities of another level of syntax as Chomsky has argued, or can one make sense in another way of a rich ontology of what we appear to conceive of as objects, at least when using natural language?'
+But does this mean referential NPs in natural language could only be investigated with respect to a lexical-conceptual structure deployed on an occasion of reference and thus with respect to another level of syntax, as Chomsky has argued, or can one make sense in another way of a rich ontology of what we appear to conceive of as objects of reference, at least when using natural language?'